msknapp/msknapp.github.io/docs/data.md

   IO, and connections.
 There is no added charge.
 - It enables easier integration with various AWS services: send notifications or alerts with SNS, or copy data into Redshift for analytics or machine learning.
+- notebook:
+    - db instance can run multiple database types
+    - database parameter and option groups to configure them
+    - RDS MySQL: multiple AZ possible, HA, read replicas (scalable)
+    - same for postgres
+    - Aurora: components more service oriented, much faster, fully managed
+        - works using a cluster volume that spans AZs
+        - data is auto-replicated across AZs using the volume
+        - primary instance supports R&W
+        - 15 replicas max, read-only
+    - RDS supports automated backups.
+    - RDS backups are done daily during maintenance windows, can set their retention period
+    - snapshots of entire instance
+    - manual snapshots don't auto-delete
+    - latency can occur during backups.
+    - vertical scaling only.  scaling done manually, short disruption
+    - can recover with transaction logs too, to get up to last five minutes
+    - RDS writes are synchronously replicated across AZs
+    - RDS failover is automatic (CName is updated)
+    - auto-failover takes one to two minutes
+    - standby databases are not read replicas, they are for DR only
+    - for performance use read replicas or elasticcache
+    - read replicas can be in other regions
+    - RDS can only be launched into subnets that explicitly allow it, called db subnet groups
+    - can encrypt at rest and in transit.
+    - the database SGs start out denying all traffic.
+    - you cannot extract one table from a snapshot, the entire snapshot must be restored.
+    - replication to standby is synchronous, while read replicas are asynchronous.
+    - you can manually promote a read replica to master but you could lose data.
+    - with aurora there is no chance of data loss.  read replicas automatically become master in a failover.  there is no need for a hot standby, the replicas take both roles.
+    - conventional rds allows a maximum of five read replicas.  failover means 1-2 minutes of no write capability, and hence the database is offline.
+    - microsoft SQL Server only supports "bring your own license" models, you cannot purchase a license over AWS.

 #### Aurora